China film stirs passions anew before Japan PM visit

 "What horrible people the Japanese are," said student Zhao Lan, after going to a packed showing at a Beijing cinema.
 "How can they be that crazy and mad!"

-"The Japanese soldiers are terrible, and I cannot understand why they still do not want to apologize for their wrongdoings," added a man who gave his surname as Sun.
+"The Japanese soldiers are terrible, and I cannot understand why they still do not want to apologise for their wrongdoings," added a man who gave his surname as Sun.

 China says invading Japanese troops slaughtered 300,000 men, women and children in Nanjing, then known as Nanking.
 An Allied tribunal after World War Two put the death toll at about 142,000.